Wambosa/parcel_pirate/README.md

 ## Features
 - it will poll **slack**
  - future: email, lync, and other data sources (like web scrape chat)
-- designed to be run slow loop or cron job
+- designed to be run _slow_ loop or cron job
+- minimal dependencies
-- minimal dependencies and minimal setup
+- minimal setup
 - persisted connections to 3rd party services avoided

 ## notes